 Welcome to the homepage for the Geoscience Career Master's Preparation Survey!

-Through this research project, named Geo Career MaPS (Geoscience Careers Master’s Preparation Survey), AGI and AAG will develop resources and toolkits that can help academic programs better align curricula and advising practices with workforce demands.
+Through this research project, named Geo Career MaPS (Geoscience Careers Master’s Preparation Survey), AGI and AAG developed resources that can help academic programs better align curricula and advising practices with workforce demands.
 The surveys developed for this project build directly on prior work by AGI and AAG to create conceptually valid measures of professional competencies and studies of industry trends in the geosciences.
 In practical terms, the results can be used to assist Geography and Geology Master's programs by providing them with additional approaches to assess learning outcomes in relation to workforce demands.
 This is an important issue for all graduate programs, but especially for Master's programs for which little is known empirically about curricula, students' career paths, and advising and mentoring practices by faculty.

 As the graduate degree for most entry-level professional careers in geology and geography, a focus on Master's education is needed as part of a broader engagement by AGI, AAG and their sister organizations to address future workforce needs in science, technology, engineering and mathematics (STEM) geoscience careers.
 This project is expected to improve the preparation of the STEM workforce in broad geoscience fields by providing information that can be used to guide students in their selection of academic courses and other educational experiences that will equip them with the competencies they need for entry-level positions.
 By establishing and enhancing dialogues and relationships between academic programs and employer organizations, the project may also communicate the value of academic and professional training in the geosciences for work in various public and private sector careers.
 Although this is conceived as a pilot project focusing on geography and geology programs, there is potential for future expansion to other sub-fields through partnerships with other professional societies and academic programs in the geosciences.